 The cost of DIY home security components has dropped, saving you hundreds of dollars over professionally installed systems.
 You can get all of the features, including smoke and heat detectors, and you can find many of the components in a wireless version, so you don't have to clutter your house with cables.

 With some basic tools and a free weekend, the DIY homeowner can install a high-tech security system.

 The Iris system is a start at giving you the completely remote-controllable home.
 There are several Iris kits, each containing a high level of sophistication.
 Each is oriented around homeowner installation and maintenance.

 The basic starter package comes with the following:

 A central hub or controller that plugs into your existing home network

 Sensors for the doors or windows that detect when they have been opened or closed

 A motion sensor that picks up on movement in the house

-A programmable thermostat for automatically monitoring and controlling the (Read More....)
+A programmable thermostat for automatically monitoring and controlling the heating and (Read More....)